-On my tour, I was joined by our South-Baltic-Manor-project-photografer Jan Rusek from Poland as well.
-While we ate, Nicoles daughter and her parter as well as a kitchen help were with us.
-The big community room with few tables and a stunning kitchen island, serves mainly for meals.
-Each morning the guests of Folwark Jackowo can look forward to a super various breakfast, prepared by Nicole and her help. „When she was younger, Nicole always made breakfast for us, even when she was still quite young.
-I liked to sleep in so that ritual is stuck with her until today“, Anna recalls.
+Our South-Baltic-Manor-project-photographer, Jan Rusek from Poland, also joined me on my tour.
+While we ate, Nicole’s daughter and her partner, as well as a kitchen help, were with us.
+The large community room, which has a few tables and a stunning kitchen island, is mainly used for meals.
+Each morning, guests of Folwark Jackowo can anticipate a delectable breakfast prepared by Nicole and her help. ”When Nicole was younger, she always made breakfast for us, even when she was still quite young.
+I liked to sleep in, so that ritual has stuck with her to this day,“ Anna recalls.

-“I immediately felt at home, it was crazy”
+“I immediately felt at home, and it was crazy”

-Before Anna and I sit down together to talk, she serves me a black tea with milk.
-We speak German, which is due to the fact, that Anna had lived in Germany for many years.
-She worked as a translator for a grand farmer, which ironically paved her way to become a farmer herself.
-Since the early 1990s, she and her business partner Marek run an ecological farm.
-Anne laughs as she remembers: „As a translator I listened to all this talk about seeds, and harvest and schedules and machines.
-And so, by chance, I was trained as a farmer.“ Although she never dreamt of living in the countryside again, as she admits. „My parents owned a farm and I hated living there.
-All I could see was hard work and it totally disgusted me.“ It was when she got pregnant with Nicole, that she decided to go back to Poland eventually.
-At the age of 25 she and her business partner Marek were given the opportunity to buy 1500 acres of farmland, including an abandoned manor.
+Before Anna and I sit down together to talk, she serves me a cup of black tea with milk.
+We speak German because Anna spent many years living in Germany.
+Besides, she worked as a translator for a grand farmer, which ironically paved her way to becoming a farmer herself.
+Since the early 1990s, she and her business partner Marek have been running an ecological farm.
+Anne laughs as she remembers: ”As a translator, I listened to all this talk about seeds, harvest, schedules, and machines.
+And so, by chance, I was trained as a farmer.“ However, she admits that she has never dreamt of living in the countryside again. ”My parents owned a farm, and I hated living there.
+All I could see was hard work, and it totally disgusted me.“ She eventually decided to return to Poland after becoming pregnant with Nicole.
+At the age of 25, she and her business partner Marek were given the opportunity to purchase 1500 acres of farmland, including an abandoned manor.

-It still looks a bit like a ruin, although a newly made roof is adding to its still lingering glory.
-In the long run, Anna plans to turn it into a boutique hotel.
-Thinking back to the beginnings of their adventure in Jackowo, she smiles in astonishment, probably about her own bravery-slash-naivety.
+Although it still looks a bit like a ruin, a newly made roof adds to its lingering glory.
+Anna plans to turn it into a boutique hotel in the long run.
+She smiles in amazement as she recalls the beginnings of their adventure in Jackowo, probably about her own bravery-slash-naivety.

-„When I first came to visit the place I had just bought, I looked around and everything looked to shabby, truly horrible.
+”When I first came to visit the place I had just bought, I looked around, and everything looked too shabby, truly horrible.
 It kind of scared me.
-But then I saw the manor house and it emitted a warmth like I have never felt before in my life.
-I immediately felt at home, it was crazy“, she recalls and I know exactly what she means.
-A crush on an old house can be inexplicable, also taking the burden of the high costs for renovating it with an ease that is hard to comprehend for an ordinary person: „I don’t exactly know, why I am doing it.
-But this strong feeling of having the need of doing it, beats all kinds of rational thoughts that would otherwise hold me back and live an easy live in Italy.
-I know I somehow have to do it and it has not much to do with a business.“
+But when I saw the manor house, it emitted a warmth I had never felt before in my life.
+I immediately felt at home, and it was crazy,“ she recalls, and I know exactly what she means.
+A crush on an old house can be inexplicable; however, bearing the burden of the high renovation costs with ease is hard to comprehend for an ordinary person: ”I don’t exactly know why I am doing it.
+But this strong feeling of needing to do it beats all kinds of rational thoughts that would otherwise hold me back and make me live an easy life in Italy.
+I know I somehow have to do it, and it has nothing much to do with my business.“